Lemon Popsicle: Plot

 A few days later, Bobby asks Benji for the keys to his grandmother's apartment, so he can bring Niki there and Benji says he will get it for him.
 That evening, when the three meet at the ice cream shop, Benzi says that his mother hid the keys.
 Bobby gives up spending time with Niki and goes with the three to Ricki the whore (Denise Bozaglou).
 The next day, all three feel itching in the groin area and it turns out that they got pubic lice from Ricky.
 They go to the pharmacy and ask him for an ointment for this issue.
-A day later, Benji meets with Huey and a boy from their class named Froi'ka, who tells him that Bobby went with Niki to sail on the Yarakon river and they are about to have sex.
+A day later, Benji meets with Huey and a boy from their class named Froi'ka, who tells him that Bobby went with Niki to sail on the Yarkon River and they are about to have sex.
 Later in the evening, Bobby appears at the ice cream parlor and tells Benji about his time with Niki.

 At the end of year school ceremony, Benji sees Niki arguing with Bobby and then sees her leaving the auditorium crying.
 Outside she tells him that she is pregnant.
 Benji comforts Niki and then bursts into the sports hall in a rage, and starts fighting with Bobby.
 Benji takes Niki to have an abortion and pays for it with his own money.
 He sells his bike, steals money from his mom, and takes out a loan from his boss, and ends up bringing her to live with him for a few days at his grandma's apartment, since they are supposed to be at summer camp with the whole class.
 Benji confesses his love to Niki and they kiss.
 She invites him to her birthday party next Monday and he confirms his arrival.
 Benji buys her a precious gold heart pendant with the words "To Niki with Love" engraved on it.
-When Benji arrives at the party, he looks for Niki and finds her in the kitchen - cuddling with Bobby.
+When Benji arrives at the party, he looks for Niki and finds her in the kitchen – cuddling with Bobby.
 Niki and Bobby notice the shocked Benji, and he leaves the party heartbroken to the tune of the song "Mr. Lonely".